Isaac-Le/Tri3Repo/createtask.md

 # Description
 Our create task is a game that will allow the user 5 attempts to guess a country and throughout those 5 attempts will give them 4 hints.
 After the 5 attempts, the game ends if they didn't guess correctly, however, if there is a correct guess then the game will tell the user that they have won.

+## Crossover Comments for Create Task by Jean Kim
+* Interesting create performance task that captures all of the requirements
+* Video also meets all the requirements
+* List is important because it stores the names of the different countries
+* Secondary list to organize the countries by continent
+* Has 2 calls to the list with conditions, so that meets the requirements for written response 3d
+* Overall, create performance task is very interesting and engaging for the user because it is a fun game that is applicable

 ### Features:
 * input bar for the guessing of the countries
 * A Guess button to send the guess through the system and output correct or incorrect